Business Administration

 BADM 500.
 The Successful MBA--Executive Skills.
 2 Credits.

 Effective leadership requires a diverse set of skills; it requires vision, strategy, planning and inspiration, yet all of these skills are hinged on communication.
 Executives must communicate across various channels, use multiple modes, and communicate with individuals and teams.
 This course presents communication as integral to management strategy and as a critical component for success in the workplace.
 In this course we examine the fundamental skills necessary to succeed as an executive, examine fundamental communication strategies, and then put them into practice.
 Further, because effective group communication is a necessity in today's workplace we will learn and practice skills in designing presentations.
 The schedule will reflect eight learning modules that discuss professionalism, managing impressions, crafting arguments, managing conflict, leveraging diversity, working in teams, presenting in groups, and reflecting on skills, motivators and influences.
-F,S,SS.
+On demand.

 BADM 502.
 Business Research Methods.
 3 Credits.